 Photo: Douglas Schaible

-Chantel RushSenior Program Officer Specialties: American Cities, Inclusive recovery and growth
+Chantel RushManaging Director Specialties: American Cities, Inclusive recovery and growth

-Chantel M. Rush is a senior program officer with The Kresge Foundation’s American Cities Program.
-Her grantmaking portfolio includes the foundation’s efforts to catalyze more effective community and economic development practice that expands opportunities for people with low incomes in American cities.
+Chantel M. Rush is managing director of The Kresge Foundation’s American Cities Program.
+Her work advances the foundation’s efforts to catalyze more effective community and economic development practice that expands opportunities for people with low incomes in American cities.

-Chantel stewards Kresge’s grantmaking to support: knowledge exchange among community development practitioners; national community development intermediaries; innovative and scalable community development solutions; pioneering research; and city-based dialogues aimed at promoting effective practice and policy.
+Chantel manages Kresge’s American Cities Program grantmaking to support: knowledge exchange among community development practitioners; national community development intermediaries; innovative and scalable community development solutions; pioneering research; and city-based dialogues aimed at promoting effective practice and policy.
 Chantel also stewards the foundation’s place-based work in Memphis, Tennessee and New Orleans, Louisiana.